iosphere/ISHHoverBar/README.md

   * `borderWidth`
   * `borderColor`
 * Background visual effect: `effect`

+### Item background color

+The color can easily be changed by changing the `backgroundColor` property of the `UIBarButtonItem`.

+### Item size
+If you want to change the item size to a fixed length you can pass an object that conforms to `ISHHoverBarItemType`.
+This onyl has the additional attribute `CGFloat length`.
+After chaning the length call `[self.hoverbar reload]` to apply the changes.

 ## General info

 `ISHHoverBar` is written in **Objective-C** to allow easy integration into any iOS project